Public officials should demonstrate integrity by:

 Public sector employees of special bodies use their power in a responsible way.
 They do not use their power to provide a private benefit to themselves, their family, friends or associates.
 They exercise power in a way that is fair and reasonable, and family or other personal relationships do not improperly influence their decisions.
 They respect the rights and dignity of those affected by their decisions and actions.

 3.3 Financial Probity

-Public sector employees with access to official information ensure it is only used for official purposes and in an approved manner.
+Public sector employees of special bodies with access to official information ensure it is only used for official purposes and in an approved manner.
 Official and personal information is handled according to relevant legislation and public sector body policies and procedures.